Resin Bound FAQ’s – Or Resin Bound VFAQ (V for Very)!

 Resin bound kits should be laid on to a solid surface, which is typically asphalt (Tarmac) or concrete / screed.
-We also have the Vubagrip cellular paving system which can be applied on to hardcore and overlaid with a resin bound screed.
+We also have the Vubacell Interlocking Cellular Paving Grid which can be applied on to hardcore and overlaid with a resin bound screed.

 Over the years we’ve had a lot of resin bound related questions asked of our team!
 An average of 25 resin bound related enquiries / day x 3 questions per call x 5 days in a week x 4.3 weeks in a month = 1,612 questions a month about resin bound screeds!